Back to Blog

 If you are filing a homeowner's insurance claim for water damage, get the mold assessment done immediately, ideally before the remediation company arrives.
 Florida insurance policies typically cap mold coverage at $10,000, and some exclude it entirely unless it is tied to a 'covered peril' (like a burst pipe vs. long-term humidity).
 An independent assessment report from a licensed MRSA assessor documents the exact scope and cause of the mold, which your insurance adjuster needs.
 Remediation companies can provide their own assessments, but remember: they profit from the repair work.
 Your insurer knows this.
 An independent report carries more weight because there is no financial incentive to inflate the findings.

 If you have water damage right now, here is what to do in order.
 Dry everything you can immediately: fans, dehumidifiers, open windows if humidity is low.
 Document everything with photos and timestamps.
 Call your insurance company to report the damage.
 Then schedule an independent mold assessment within 48 hours.
 Do not wait for visible mold to appear because by that point, the problem is already advanced.
-At Mold Rid Of, we offer 60-minute emergency response across South Florida.
+At Mold Rid Of, priority scheduling is available for active water intrusion across South Florida when schedule capacity allows.
 Call (786) 616-6307 and we will get to your property before the mold does.